P1Analytics/Thesis/README.md

 ## Reliability
-__ETL for raw data__
 - Clean the __times period__ which all the sensors are __inactive__.
 - Clean the __sensors__ which are always __inactive__

-     - If the site is not kick-off yet, it will not be counted as inactive
+     - If the site is not power-on yet, it will not be counted as inactive
      - Only after sensor(s)(maybe just a few of them)actived, start to count inactive missing data
      - In order to present all data in the one heatmap, here use [Feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) to normalize the values into [0,1]